keyboard_arrow_up

 Boiler

-Pressure vessel that heats water and creates and heats using combustible fuels or energy.
+A specialized pressure vessel that heats water to generate steam or hot water using combustible fuels or electrical energy.

 Brittle Fracture